GregoryBWilson/Election_Analysis/README.md

 Here are two clear uses of the application that Seth could propose the the election commission:

-- The first application is to analyze data at a more granular level, for example the county votes are derived from a number of election precincts.
-Collecting precinct data and comparing it to all expected precincts in a given county would help validate the integrity of the data analyzed.
+- The first application is to analyze data at a more granular level, for example the county votes are derived from a number of election polling stations.
+Collecting polling station data and comparing it to all expected polling stations in a given county would help validate the integrity of the data analyzed.
 - The second application would be to analyze the data across the entire state.
 Since we know that Colorado consists of a much greater number of counties than the three extracted from the data we currently have, we could easily modify the  application to identify missing counties by comparing the extracted county list against a list of expected counties.

 ### 3.0 Resource Navigation

-This section of the report in intended to help the reader locate the applicable folder and files that have been used to develop this report.
+This section of the report in intended to help the reader locate the applicable folders and files that have been used to develop this report.

 #### 3.1 Repository Home